brulestl/skoop_full/docs/TELEGRAM_SETUP.md

 # Telegram OAuth Integration Setup

 ## Overview
-Skoop now uses Telegram's Web App authentication for a seamless user experience.
-Users can connect their Telegram account with just a few clicks - no manual session strings required!
+Skoop now uses Telegram's Login Widget for a seamless user experience.
+Users can connect their Telegram account with just a few clicks - no manual session strings or domain setup required!

 ## User Experience
 1. User clicks "Connect Telegram" in dashboard
-2. Redirected to Telegram Web App authentication
+2. Opens Telegram Login Widget page
+3. User clicks "Login with Telegram" button
-3. User confirms in Telegram app
+4. Confirms in Telegram app
-4. Success popup: "✅ Connected!
+5. Success popup: "✅ Connected!
 Your saved messages will sync to Skoop"
-5. Redirected back to dashboard with connected status
+6. Redirected back to dashboard with connected status

 ## Environment Variables Required